 Projects will receive higher ranking when they have a broad array of collaborative partners involved with substantive expertise in the proposed study.
-This is to encourage multidisciplinary approaches in the proposals.
+This is to

+25 https://bof.fire.ca.gov/media/y3kfq140/research-themes-and-critical-monitoring-questions-final_ada.pdf encourage multidisciplinary approaches in the proposals.
 Project proponents are encouraged to collaborate with state and federal agencies, universities, private industry, NGOs, watershed groups, etc. Past performance in delivering timely, acceptable monitoring reports within available budgets will be considered.